Having a tough time getting a personal loan in Singapore because of a bad credit rating? Here's what you can do to

 Seek non-bank financial institutions

 You can increase your chances of getting the loan you need by widening your pool of options.

 Besides the banks, try approaching non-banking financial institutions, such as Hong Leong Finance or Singapura Finance.
 These finance companies are registered with the Monetary Authority of Singapore and provide a range of loans that could fit your needs.

 Like the banks, finance companies also rely on your credit rating and history to assess your risk as a borrower.
 (They are, after all, providing you with an unsecured loan.)

-However, finance companies may have different risk appetites, or offer a different package (such as with higher interest rates) that you might qualify for.
+However, finance companies may have different risk appetites, or offer a different package (such as having higher interest rates) that you might qualify for.

 We generally do not recommend getting loans from moneylenders in Singapore.
-The loans they offer usually come at very high interest rates of up to 4% per month, whicn can make it difficult for you to pay back your loan.
+The loans they offer usually come at very high interest rates of up to 4% per month, which can make it difficult for you to pay back your loan.

 As licensed moneylending is a high-risk, high-reward venture, such companies may only be willing to offer small loan amounts.
 Lending a small amount makes it easier for them to recover the principal amount – they would only need to collect a few high-interest payments.
 This reduces the risk of them making a loss.

-In the event that you do decide to follow from a licensed moneylender, make sure you understand clearly the repayment schedule, the terms and conditions of the loan package, and give yourself a waiting period to think it over.
+In the event you do see the need to resort to a licensed moneylender, make sure you understand clearly the repayment schedule, the terms and conditions of the loan package, and give yourself a waiting period to think it over.

 SingSaver Exclusive: Apply for the Standard Chartered CashOne Loan Promotion by 30 June 2020 and stand to win a $10,000 cash cushion!